Educating-Autistic-Software-Engineers/Maze_Runner_2022/README.md

     * Wrote introductory text

 Additionally, due to time constraints, a team facilitator assembled each of the campers efforts into a cohesive game, created the graphic for Camper_3's introduction to the game, and added jumping mechanics.

+## Playing the Game
+1. Download and extract this repository
+2. In Godot Project Mangager select *Import* and navigate to the "project.godot" file
+3. Select Import & Edit
+4. Run the game by pressing the play icon at the top right or by hitting F5

+Use WSAD to move the character around.
+Use space to jump.
+Good Luck!